qmk/qmk_firmware/docs/configurator_architecture.md

 ## Redis/RQ

-QMK API uses RQ to distribute jobs to the available [QMK Compiler](#qmk-compiler) nodes.
-When a `keymap.json` is received it's put into the RQ queue, where a `qmk_compiler` node will pick it up from.
+The QMK API uses RQ to distribute jobs to the available [QMK Compiler](#qmk-compiler) nodes.
+When a `keymap.json` is received, it is put into the RQ queue where a `qmk_compiler` node will pick it up.

 ## QMK Compiler

-[QMK Compiler](https://github.com/qmk/qmk_compiler) is what actually performs the compilation of the `keymap.json`.
+The [QMK Compiler](https://github.com/qmk/qmk_compiler) is what actually performs the compilation of the `keymap.json`.
 It does so by checking out the requested `qmk_firmware` branch, running `qmk compile keymap.json`, and then uploading the resulting source and binary to Digital Ocean Spaces.

 When users download their source/binary, API will redirect them to the authenticated Spaces download URL.